Vietnam.vn - Nền tảng quảng bá Việt Nam

 Thaksin, Thailand’s influential prime minister from 2001 to 2006, returned home in August 2023 after 15 years in exile.
 Shortly after his return, he was sentenced to a total of eight years in prison for abuse of power, which was later reduced to one year by the Thai king.

 Thailand's current government is backed by the Shinawatra family, which has dominated Thai politics since Mr Thaksin was ousted in a 2006 coup.
-Mr Thaksin's allies have dismissed speculation about a secret political deal between the former prime minister and his political opponents.
+Mr Thaksin's allies have dismissed speculation of a secret political deal between the former prime minister and his political opponents.

 News of a new case against Mr Thaksin comes a week after the MFP, the largest party in Thailand's parliament, was forced by a court to abandon plans to amend controversial lese majeste laws.